 Harp Therapy at Toronto Grace Hospital

-Read review on Martha's bedside harp therapy work at the Grace in "news and events".
+Read review on Martha's bedside harp therapy work at the Toronto Grace Hospital.

 Sound Bath & Guided Imagery

 MacKay Centre, Goderich:

 - Sept.
 21, 3:00-4:00

 - Oct.
 19 , 3:00-4:00

 Register and pay by e transfer firstname.lastname@example.org. $20.00 per session or $30.00 for both

 Interested In Joining A Harp Circle?